rerock/STAT-157-Checking-Group-/ALLRepos.md

 - [**Group #**](https://github.com/ashleysia/TeamHASHTAG): *We can't check in yet*
   - Looking at various D3 visualizations and figuring out what type of interactive plot/graph/visual
+  - Visualizing data geographicly in [python](https://github.com/ashleysia/TeamHASHTAG/blob/master/Plot%20Raw.py): Not sure how this work is going to help us, but communicating with them [here](https://github.com/ashleysia/TeamHASHTAG/issues/7).

 - [**Group $**](https://github.com/joyyqchen/EarthquakeProject.Team-Chen.Hsiao.Kirschner.Liou.Tsai): *We can't check in yet*
   - Using D3 for Visuals: Research and learn how to employ D3 to create a dynamic visualization for the data